Topological Stability of Kinetic $k$-Centers: Unstable and stable algorithms for -center on moving points

 Let $P$ be a set of $n$ points moving in the plane, each represented by a constant-degree algebraic function that maps time to the plane.
-We denote the point set at time $t$ as $P(t)$ and will develop an algorithm that computes the smallest maximum radius $C$ needed to cover all points with $k$ disks at any point in time.
+We denote the point set at time $t$ as $P(t)$ and will develop an algorithm that computes the optimal radius/sum or radii $C$ needed to cover all points with $k$ disks at any point in time in the minmax or minsum model, respectively.

 Observe that the minimum covering disks of a point set $P(t)$, denoted $\mathcal{B}^*(t)$, is a set of $k$ disks where each disk is defined by three points in $P(t)$, two points as a diametrical pair, or a singleton point.
 In other words, we can define $\mathcal{B}^*$ as the Cartesian product of $k$ triples, pairs, and singletons of distinct points from the set $P(t)$.
 Not every triple is always relevant: if the circumcircle of the three points is not the boundary of the smallest covering disk, then the triple is irrelevant at that time.
 Pairs and singletons always define relevant disks.
 This formalization allows us to define what we call \emph{candidate} $k$-centers.